 The Co-Optimus review of Transformers Fall of Cybertron is based on the 360 version of the game which was provided by the publisher.

-The Co-Op Experience: Four players can team up for the online Escalation mode.
+The Co-Op Experience: Until the servers were shut down, four players could team up for the online Escalation mode.

 Co-Optimus game reviews focus on the cooperative experience of a game, our final score graphic represents this experience along with an average score for the game overall.
 For an explanation of our scores please check our Review Score Explanation Guide.